xiaoxiao1999319/Xiao-Xiao-s-page/content/publication/Trends-in-Chem/index.md

 publication_short: ""

 abstract: Wearable triboelectric nanogenerators (W-TENGs) have triggered considerable attention in light of their broad and diverse biomedical applications, from biomonitoring to therapeutics.
 In this review, we summarize the use of W-TENGs for self-powered/self-administer therapeutic intervention, classifying them on the basis of materials chemistry, working mechanism, and advanced device design.
 Specifically, we discuss the use of various W-TENG-based devices in drug delivery, muscle stimulation, tissue regeneration, and assistive therapy.
 We end the review by discussing academic and industry trends of W-TENGs in the future of therapeutic devices.
 This review showcases and will be testament to the wide-range potential of W-TENGs as an emerging technological platform which will penetrate many medical fields.
-summary: We delever a review to introduce the wide-range potential of wearable TENGs as an emerging technological platform which will penetrate many medical fields.
+summary: We deliver a review to introduce the wide-range potential of wearable TENGs as an emerging technological platform which will penetrate many medical fields.

 tags:
 - triboelectric nanogenerators